moorepants/dissertation/physicalparameters.rst

 human as basic geometric shapes already introduces a somewhat unmanagable error.

-I measured five additional geometric values to assist in configuring the rider to the be seated on the bicycle.
+I measured twelve additional geometric values (only five of which are needed for this setup [#f1]_) to assist in configuring the rider to the be seated on the bicycle.

 :math:`h_{bb}`, Bottom Bracket Height
    The distance from the ground to the bottom bracket when the bicycle is in